MicrosoftDocs/azure-docs/articles/search/search-api-indexers-2015-02-28-preview.md

         "highWaterMarkColumnName" : "[a row version or last_updated column name]" }

-When using Cosmos DB data sources, you must use the `_ts` property provided by Cosmos DB.
+When using Azure Cosmos DB data sources, you must use the `_ts` property provided by Azure Cosmos DB.

 When using Azure Blob data sources, Azure Search automatically uses a high watermark change detection policy based on a blob's last-modified timestamp; you don't need to specify such a policy yourself.